ElementsProject/elementsproject.github.io/how-it-works/index.md

 <br/>

-To move assets back to the main chain a similar process occurs, whereby a transaction is created which releases an amount of the asset on the mainchain and destroys the same amount on the sidechain.

-In order to transfer bitcoin between chains a multi-signature mechanism is used, whereby a threshold number of participants in the federation must sign before the transaction is considered valid and the assets transferred between chains.
+In order to transfer assets back to the main chain, a transaction is made from a multi-signature wallet controlled by the Watchmen.
+A threshold number of participants in the federation must sign before the transaction is considered valid.
+Sending an asset back to the main chain releases funds on the main chain and destroys the corresponding amount on the sidechain, effectively transferring the assets back to the main chain.

 **Diagram showing how Watchmen enable the transfer of assets out of an Elements sidechain:**